IoT

 Connect an IoT Device

-Register, provision, and verify a device through the Infuse IoT API.
+Register, provision, and verify a device through the API-led Infuse-IoT Cloud path.

-Before you start, keep your Infuse IoT admin credential on a trusted backend.
-Current Infuse IoT API flows use the legacy organisation-level token noted in API Tokens.
+Before you start, keep your Infuse-IoT Cloud admin credential on a trusted backend.
+Current Infuse-IoT Cloud API flows use the legacy organisation-level token noted in API Tokens.

 1. Identify The Organisation